uiucsn/astro_ghost/README.md

 #wget https://github.com/kbarbary/sfddata/archive/master.tar.gz
 #then extract and provide the path to the fits file directory to dust_PATH variable

+#'id' column in DF is the 0th ordered index of hosts. missing rows are therefore signalled
+#    by skipped numbers in index

 from astro_ghost.photoz_helper import serial_objID_search,
 from astro_ghost.photoz_helper import get_common_constraints_columns
 from astro_ghost.photoz_helper import load_lupton_model